Viburnum

 Viburnum Plant Information

 Viburnum is a genus of shrubs in the Adoxaceae plant family.
 There are 150-175 species in this plant family.
-These shrubs are popular due to their fragrant flowers, berries, and color in the fall In cool climates the shrubs are deciduous, and in warmer climates, they can be evergreen.
-In the fall the leaves turn red or purple.
-The berries are produced in fall, and are red or blue, or sometimes black in color.
+These shrubs are popular due to their fragrant flowers, berries, and color in the fall.
+In cool climates, the shrubs are deciduous, and in warmer climates, they can be evergreen.
+In the fall, the leaves turn red or purple.
+The berries are produced in fall and are red, blue, or sometimes black in color.
 Most, but not all, species require another variety to be planted nearby (within 50 feet) to set fruit.
 Be sure to read each variety’s description to determine what you need to purchase to be successful in growing these spectacular shrubs.

 The Best Way To Use Viburnum

-Viburnums are primarily grown for their flowers and berries and beautiful fall foliage.
+Viburnums are primarily grown for their flowers, berries, and beautiful fall foliage.
 They should be planted with a Southern or Western exposure in your garden or landscape.

-Viburnums are cold hardy in Zones 3 to 10, depending on the variety.
-The shrubs grow 1 to 15 feet tall and are mounding in growth habit.
-Plant them in well drained soil and in a place where they can get full to partial sun each day.
+Viburnums are cold-hardy in Zones 3 to 10, depending on the variety.
+The shrubs grow 1 to 15 feet tall and have a mounding growth habit.
+Plant them in well-drained soil and in a place where they can get full to partial sun each day.

-Gardeners grow viburnum for their 4 season interest in their landscape.
-They make wonderful specimen shrubs, as well as interesting borders, hedges, or as container plants.
-Grow these in your yard and the wildlife will thank you as well.
+Gardeners grow viburnum for their four-season interest in their landscape.
+They make wonderful specimen shrubs, as well as interesting borders, hedges, or container plants.
+Grow these in your yard, and the wildlife will thank you as well.

 Blue and red berries